-You will carry out a programme of research in a particular area under the supervision of a primary supervisor and one or more co-supervisors.
+You will carry out a Management of Projects programme of research at The University of Manchester in a particular area under the supervision of a primary supervisor and one or more co-supervisors.
 Your primary supervisor would be a research active member of academic staff in the School of Mechanical, Aerospace and Civil Engineering.
 Co-supervisors may be from another discipline, another institution or even an external organisation, such as an industrial partner, selected to suit the project scope and specific skills required.

 All candidates for the degree of PhD must undertake a skills review at the beginning of their degree to determine their research, transferable and generic skills requirements.
 The review will provide the basis for a planned programme of skills training and development.